 Dyslexia is a condition that affects the ability of the mind to read but where the intelligence of the person is often normal.

-Often cases of this condition run in families, that means there is likely a genetic component.
+Often cases of this condition run in families, which means there is likely a genetic component.
 Also, dyslexia occurs in people who also have a diagnosis of ADHD (Attention Deficit Hyperactivity Disorder).
 This isn’t always a case, but it can happen.

-Dyslexia affects approximately 3-7% of world population.
+Dyslexia affects approximately 3-7% of the world population.

 A Variety of Problems may be seen:

 – Writing words

 – Sounding words out – inside the head